gabrieldernbach/cell_niches/readme.md

 =======
 The code will aggregate the phenotypes within each region for each spot, results are placed in `/data/tier3`.

-The neighbourhood aggregation will result in a per-cell statistic to be found int `/data/tier3/cell_neighbourhoods`.
+The neighbourhood aggregation will result in a per-cell statistic to be found in `/data/tier3/cell_neighbourhoods`.

 The niche clustering will produce a niche-assignment for each cell `/data/iter3/cell_niche_assignment`, the cluster prototypes `/data/iter3/{entity}/niche_prototypes` and will summarize for each spot, how many of its cells have been assigned to a given prototype `/data/iter3/spot_niche_loading`.

-The plots of the spots with niches overlayed (color coded categories) is written to `/data/tier4/nicht_spot_overaly`.
+The plots of the spots with niches overlay (color coded categories) is written to `/data/tier4/nicht_spot_overaly`.

 We include cohort wide spot-niche-loading in `publication_all_spots_niche_loading_{entity}.parquet`, and recreate the clustermaps in `/data/tier4/{entity}_clustermap.png`.